|

 JAMAICA

-The Non-Aligned Movement, >The Organisation of American States, The United Nations, The World Trade Organisation
+Non-Aligned Movement, Organisation of American States, United Nations, World Trade Organisation

 descent.
 There are small minorities of Europeans, Indonesians, Indians and Chinese.